chapman-phys220-2020f/info/GettingStarted.md

 <img src="https://octodex.github.com/images/femalecodertocat.png" width="25%" />

 The aim of this course is to introduce you to industry-standard tools and practices, so that you will be prepared to deliver professional-grade work to colleagues.
 Much like reading and writing, computer literacy is becoming indispensible.
 Easily solved problems are largely solved already.
 The challenging problems that still remain are often too complex for traditional analytical methods to make substantial progress.
 Computational methods help augment other problem-solving methods and increase their effective scope; as a result, they have become increasingly necessary for progress.
 The rise in popularity of "Data Science" and "Big Data" is a symptom of this trend: Computational power enables novel problem solutions.

 Being familiar with modern computational tools and techniques will give you an edge in the job market, and make transitioning out of college to the next chapter of your life more smooth.
 The material of the course may seem daunting---perhaps even overwhelming---at first, but rest assured that practice makes perfect.
 What is initially unfamiliar and strange will become second nature by the end of the course, and you will have gained a powerful set of new skills that can continue to evolve with the rapid pace of technology.
 Be patient with yourself, for polishing these new skills will only help you to be a valuable and competitive colleague in the future.

 ## Account Setup

 Our class will be centered around two cloud-based pieces of technology:
  1. [GitHub](https://github.com), a central hub for sharing code that has become standard in the open-source community.
- 1. [Slack](https://scststudents.slack.com), a professional communication platform now standard in industry.
+ 1. [MS Teams](https://teams.microsoft.com), a professional communication platform that is now competing with Slack in industry.
+We are using it because your student email accounts are automatically integrated into MS Teams, and it doubles as a backup video conferencing application.

- - **Task 1:** Use your Chapman email to create a GitHub account and a Slack account.
+ - **Task 1:** Use your Chapman email to create a GitHub account.
 Use your full, real name when making the accounts so that you can be easily found.
-The instructor should have invited you to the course GitHub Organization and the Slack organization using your student email, so look for the invite emails to accelerate account creation.
+The instructor should have invited you to the course GitHub Organization using your student email, so look for the invite emails to accelerate account creation.
- - **Task 2:** Join the Slack chat channel for the course.
-It should have the form `#phys220-YYYYs` where `YYYY` is the year and `s` is either `s` for spring or `f` for fall semester.
-Note that there are a variety of other Slack channels of potential interest, such as `#physics` or `#math` or `#jobopportunities`, etc.
+ - **Task 2:** Join the Team for the course, which can be found on Canvas.
+The Team name will have the form `phys220-YYYYs` where `YYYY` is the year and `s` is either `s` for spring or `f` for fall semester.
+You probably want to download the MS Teams App for regular use, but you can also use the web interface.
+Note that in addition to chatting with the entire class in the General channel, you can directly message other students or groups of students in Teams for real-time communication with or without video.

 Our class will also teach you how to use your own personal computer as a scientific workstation.
-To do this, you will need to set up three more pieces of software on your personal computer:
+To do this, you will need to set up a few more pieces of software on your personal computer:
  1. [Anaconda Python](https://www.anaconda.com/distribution/), a distribution of python together with a useful collection of scientific and data-processing packages.
  1. [Git](https://git-scm.com/download), a distributed change control for managing code and sharing it with other programmers.
+The Windows version of this in particular provides several additional UNIX tools (bash, vim, etc.) that are automatically available in Mac or Linux.
+ 1. (Optional) [GitHub Desktop](https://desktop.github.com/), a free graphical interface to GitHub repository management.
- 1. [Atom](https://atom.io/), a free and extensible code editor that is cross-platform, produced by the same team as GitHub.
+ 1. (Optional) [Atom](https://atom.io/), a free and extensible code editor that is cross-platform, produced by the same team as GitHub.

- - **Task 3:** Go to the Anaconda site linked above and download the Anaconda distribution for Python 3 (i.e., **not** Python 2).
+ - **Task 3:** Go to the Anaconda site linked above and download the Anaconda distribution for Python.
 Make sure you choose the correct operating system (Windows, Mac, or Linux).
 Launch the installation and follow the instructions.
 (When it asks questions, pick the recommended options.
-Do not install PyCharm as we will use the Atom editor instead.)
+Do not install PyCharm as we will use the vim or Atom editors instead.)
- - **Task 4:** Go to the Git site linked above and download the Git installer (for Windows or Mac - it's likely already installed if you are using Linux).
+ - **Task 4:** Go to the Git site linked above and download the Git installer (for Windows especially - it's likely already installed if you are using Mac or Linux).
 Run the installation and follow the instructions.
 If it asks, be sure to enable git integration with your file browser.
- - **Task 5:** Go to the Atom site linked above and download the Atom installer (for Windows, Mac, or Linux).
+ - **(Optional) Task 5:** Go to the GitHub Desktop site linked above and download the installer.
 Launch the installation and follow the instructions.
+ - **(Optional) Task 6:** Go to the Atom site linked above and download the Atom installer (for Windows, Mac, or Linux).
+Launch the installation and follow the instructions.
+After installation, launch GitHub Desktop if you installed it, go to Options in the File menu, and under Integrations switch your default Editor to Atom and default shell to Git Bash.
- - **Task 6:** Configure Atom for later use.
-Open the Settings panel (via the File menu).
+ - **(Optional) Task 7:** Configure Atom for later use.
+Open the Settings panel via the File menu.
 Click on the Install tab.
 In the "Search packages" field type *script* and hit enter.
 When the **script** package appears beneath, click on *Install* and wait until it completes.
-Repeat this procedure for the packages *termination*, *linter-ui-default*, and *linter-flake8*.
+Repeat this procedure for the packages *markdown-preview-enhanced*, *termination*, *linter-ui-default*, and *linter-flake8*.
 (When it asks you if you would like to install dependencies, click yes.)
-After all is completed, close Atom.
+After all is completed, go to the Manage Packages tab in the Settings panel, search for *markdown-preview* and make sure it is Disabled so it doesn't collide with *markdown-preview-enhanced*, then close Atom.

 ## Setting up the Terminal (a.k.a.
 Bash Shell) and SSH

 After you have the software installed, we need to connect your computer to GitHub via **s**ecure **sh**ell keys (ssh keys).
 To do this, first open a **Terminal**.
 On a Mac you can find the bash terminal under Applications/Utilities/Terminal.
 In Linux you have your choice of terminal applications running bash.
 In Windows, a bash terminal is included with Git for Windows - you can open it from the Start menu under Git/Git Bash or from Windows Explorer by right clicking inside a folder and selecting "Git Bash Here".
 Remember how you open a Terminal, because you will be using it frequently in this course.